89811421793/Validation-form/README.md

 <!-- description -->

-This is a demo of the form validation example consisting of standard techs such as HTML,CSS and JavaScript.
+This is a form validation demo built using HTML, CSS, and JavaScript.

 - HTML
 - css